Thumbnail image

 Berkeley IT Department

-As UC Berkeley launched a campus-wide AI initiative, one key challenge emerged: how to ensure the tools would be trusted and adopted by staff.
-I led a foundational research effort to uncover their needs, pain points, and motivations.
-These insights informed a strategic report and actionable design principles to guide the long-term, human-centered integration of AI across campus operations.
+As UC Berkeley launched its 2025 campus-wide AI initiative, a key challenge emerged: ensuring the tools would be trusted and adopted by staff.
+Yet, fewer than 10% of intended staff adopted the AI tool, River.
+To address this gap, I led a research effort to uncover staff needs and pain points.
+These insights informed a strategic UX report with actionable principles to guide the long-term integration of AI across campus operations.

 Role